-Steel balance bikes are welded together to form the main frame of the bike, and this is then enhanced with extra features with saddles, handlebars and the various types of tyre that are available.
+Steel balance bikes are welded together to form the main frame of the bike, and this is then enhanced with extra features with saddles, handlebars and the various types of tyres that are available.

 Another benefit of steel balance bikes is that they are usually more adjustable than wooden balance bikes.
 This means that a good steel balance bike should be able to last your child from learning to ride until when they are ready to graduate to a pedal bike.

-Additionally, if you get a chip in your bike could turn to rust.
+Additionally, if you get a chip in your bike it could turn to rust over time.
 However, they should not rust over the course of their lifetime, unless they are left out in the rain – which we would not recommend!

 Finally, although steel balance bikes closely resemble ‘real bikes’ in appearance, they cannot be painted in quite such a large range of funky patterns and styles like the Kiddimoto range of bikes.
 This is not really a disadvantage, just one of the differences between the types of bikes.

 There is a huge range of steel balance bikes available so it is impossible to review them all here.
 However, we have selected 3 bikes at different budgets to give you an idea of the range of bikes available.